whitfin/siphash-java/README.md

 ## Usage

 There are two ways of using SipHash (see below).
 Both return a `SipHashResult` which can be used to retrieve the result in various forms.
+All constructors can take arguments to specify the compression rounds.
 For further usage, please visit the [documentation](http://www.javadoc.io/doc/com.zackehh/siphash-java).

 #### Full Input Hash